General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What was the very first thing Christopher Eccleston’s Ninth Physician stated in NuWho’s first episode, Rose?

-- Which actor performed the Physician the longest (constantly, not counting later cameos) within the TV sequence?
+- Which actor performed the Physician the longest (constantly, not counting later cameos) within the TV collection?

 - In 2006’s Doomsday, what nation is Unhealthy Wolf Bay in?